The solution of the Loewy-Radwan conjecture: Structure of some special spaces

-{ We now recall that $\displaystyle\dim V_0=\dim V= {n\choose2}+{k\choose2}+1$.
+{ We now recall that $\displaystyle\dim V= {n\choose2}+{k\choose2}+1$.
 It follows by Corollary \ref{cor:dim} that

-Recall that $V_0(0)$ is a linear space of matrices of the form $ $, whose SE corners form a space{, which we denote by $V'$}, of dimension no smaller than $\displaystyle{n-1\choose2}+{k-1\choose2}+1$. {On the other hand}, members of this space have no more than $k-1$ {distinct} eigenvalues. {Indeed, if $D\in V'$ had $k$ distinct eigenvalues, then some linear combination of the corresponding matrix $ \in V_0$ and some matrix of the form \eqref{eq:regular_example} would lie in $V_0$ and have at least $k+1$ distinct eigenvalues, a contradiction.} {{Using Theorem \ref{prop:structure_borel} we can therefore conclude that} the dimension of $V'$ is exactly $\displaystyle{n-1\choose 2}+{k-1\choose 2}+1$.
+Recall that $V(0)$ is a linear space of matrices of the form $ $, whose lower-right corners form a space{, which we denote by $W$}, of dimension no smaller than $\displaystyle{n-1\choose2}+{k-1\choose2}+1$.
+On the other hand, members of $W$ have no more than $k-1$ {distinct} eigenvalues.
+Indeed, if $D\in W$ had $k$ distinct eigenvalues, then some linear combination of the corresponding matrix $ \in V$ and some matrix of the form \eqref{eq:regular_example} would lie in $V$ and have at least $k+1$ distinct eigenvalues, a contradiction. {Using Theorem \ref{prop:structure_borel} we can therefore conclude that the dimension of $W$ is exactly $\displaystyle{n-1\choose 2}+{k-1\choose 2}+1$.
+This fact implies that in all the above inequalities up to and including Corollary \ref{cor:dimen} we have equalities, more precisely: